 A running engine produces heat.
-The surfaces of the engine, other related components, and engine exhaust gas get hot enough to cause mild moderate burns or ignite materials on contact.
+The surfaces of the engine, other related components, and engine exhaust gas get hot enough to cause mild moderate burns or ignite materials on contact (such as siding, plastic, rubber, vinyl, or the pressure hose itself), and damage live plants.
 To avoid burns, do not touch engine surfaces or exhaust gases while operating and allow engine to cool completely before moving, touching, or performing any maintenance.
 To avoid a fire, keep all flammable materials at least five feet away from all sides of the product.
+Never cover the pressure washer during operation or directly after being used.